How To Set Up Stripe to Salesforce Integration: a How To Guide

 Forecasts become more accurate.
 Attribution models finally include revenue, not just pipeline.
 And GTM teams can test things like pricing changes or new product tiers and actually measure the impact across the full funnel.
 This kind of alignment only works when your systems are talking to each other and your teams are looking at the same data.
 The Stripe to Salesforce connection extends the functionality of both Stripe and Salesforce, enabling teams to make data-driven decisions based on unified revenue and customer data.

-How to Set Up the Native Stripe + Salesforce Integration
+How to configure the Native Stripe + Salesforce Integration

 Below is a step-by-step guide to get it running smoothly, plus a few pro tips we’ve picked up along the way.